+Do you almost always have negative feelings about yourself?
 Do you struggle with self-criticism?
 Never give yourself a break?
 If so, this article is here to help.

 Self-criticism and negative self-talk are two common but destructive mental behaviors.
 The sooner you learn to overcome these destructive thought patterns and limiting beliefs, the better.